ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Auto-parallel** sections are nearly identical to cloneable sections;
 they also indicate that a section can be copied multiple times without data dependencies between the copies.

-The key difference is that auto-parallel sections are *automatically* expanded by EasyLink itself;
-the user doesn't configure anything.
+The key differences are that auto-parallel sections are *automatically* expanded by EasyLink itself (the user doesn't configure anything) and the same implementations are used in each copy.

+Auto-parallel sections are intended for embarrassingly parallel computations, where the result does not meaningfully change regardless of the number of splits.
-Exactly one input data dependency must have a splitter, and EasyLink will decide how many ways to split the data at runtime to optimize performance (using heuristics that have yet to be designed, involving file size, etc.).
+Exactly one input data dependency must have a splitter, and EasyLink will decide at runtime how to optimize performance by splitting the data into chunks (using heuristics that have yet to be designed, involving file size, etc.).
-The number of parallel copies of the section will match the number of data splits, and each parallel copy will use the same implementations.
+The number of parallel copies of the section will match the number of data chunks, and each parallel copy will use the same implementations.
-This is intended for embarrassingly parallel computations, where the result does not meaningfully change regardless of the number of splits.

 Auto-parallel sections are denoted by green boxes with fast-forward icons: